emmo-repo/EMMOntoPy/docs/tools-instructions.md

 `ontokit docs` creates the documentation according to the specifications in the configuration file.
+It uses the stylesheet from defined in EMMOntoPy/ontokit by default.
+To customise the generated site, add `docs/custom.css` in the ontology repository.
+If docs/custom.css exists, it will be used to override the default stylesheet.

 `ontokit context` generates a JSON-LD context from an ontology and can include terms from imported ontologies.
 The `--include-namespace` argument may be provided multiple times to only include terms whose namespace starts